artnak/artur.zek/content/projects/flag-of-earth.md

 {{ spacer }} {{ spacer }} {{ spacer }}

-In order to consider ourselves as humans, instead of dividing to us and them, this was one of the attempts to reach that goal.
-It was one of new years resolutions in designing politics with Srđan Prodanović.
+In order to consider ourselves as humanity, instead of us and them, this was one of the attempts to reach that goal.
+It was one of new years resolutions in designing politics.

+Flag of Earth was made by Miha Artnak and Srđan Prodanović.
 {{ spacer }} {{ spacer }} {{ spacer }}

 {{> img src="flag-earth-sun-moon.jpg" size="small"}}